metareflection/dafny-annotator/README.md

 These two components are described below, as well as the experiment driver used to replicate our end-to-end evaluations with Llama 3.1 8B and CodeLlama 7B.

 To start, first create an environment (virtualenv or conda) and run `pip install -r requirements.txt`.
-You should also install synchromesh in your environment: clone [the repository](https://github.com/kanishkg/synchromesh/), and install it locally with `python setup.py install`.
+You should also install synchromesh in your environment: clone [the repository](https://github.com/kanishkg/synchromesh/), and install it locally with `python setup.py install` or `pip install .`.

 You should also clone the [DafnyBench repository](https://github.com/ChloeL19/DafnyBench/), which is the main training and evaluation set we use.